 With a focus on commercially viable songs, my music has received placements in Grey's Anatomy (ABC), Station 19 (ABC), BH 90210 (FOX) ALL RISE (CBS) and on the Fox & ESPN Sports Network, Grey Goose’s Live Vicariously ad campaign and feature films “Tall Girl” 2019 & "The Other Woman" 2015.
 I co-wrote the Bebe Rehxa song "Miracle" from NBC SONGLAND.

--Send your track and I can arrange / record a full horn section, keyboards, or bass
+-Send your track and I can arrange / record a full horn section

 -Send your demo and I can co-produce or re-produce it to a finished product